SalomePlatform/yacs/doc/cppsalome.rst

 We modify the HELLO_Gen.idl file in the idl directory:  the defined module is named HELLO_ORB, and the interface is named HELLO_Gen.
 The service provided remains the same:  starting from a character string supplied as the single argument, a character string derived from the concatenation of “Hello” and the input string is returned.
-This service is specified by the makeBanner function.
+This service is specified by the hello function.

 A documentation utility based on doxygen has been implemented to compile a documentation of corba services starting from comments located in idl files.
 Therefore, we will add few comments to our idl, respecting the